 - Preheat oven to 350 degrees Fahrenheit.
 Press tofu (I like to do this ahead of time).

 - If using no-boil noodles, proceed to step 3.
 If using noodles that need to be cooked, bring a large pot of salted water to a boil.
 (A splash of olive oil helps prevent the noodles from sticking together!)
 Add noodles and cook just until al dente.
 Drain and set aside.
+I like to lay them out on a kitchen towel.

 - While the noodles boil, cook the veggies.
 Heat oil over medium heat in a large skillet.
 Once hot, add zucchini and mushrooms plus a pinch of salt and pepper.
 Cook for 5 minutes, stirring often, until softened.
 Add spinach and sauté for another 3-5 minutes.
 Remove pan from heat.